Granlibakken: History

 Kjell “Rusty” Rustad, a retired sea captain and former ski jumper, had moved from San Francisco to Lake Tahoe because it reminded him of his home in Norway.
 With the goal of providing local skiing for Tahoe City residents, he secured a land use permit from the U.S. Forest Service and purchased 74 acre in the Olympic Hill valley.
 Rustad cleared an area for the ski slope, installed a 450 ft rope to the top of it, and constructed three buildings for overnight guests as well as a day lodge.This rope tow was the first lift in the Tahoe Basin and followed the lift line of currently operation POMA platter lift.

-Rustad named the ski area Granlibakken (which is Norwegian for “hillside sheltered by fir trees”), after the Granlibakken ski jump located to the East of Bergen, Norway, where he had ski-jumped as a boy.
+Rustad named the ski area Granlibakken (which is Norwegian for “hillside sheltered by fir trees”), after the Granlibakken ski jump located in Bergen, Norway, where he had ski-jumped as a boy.
 In 1946, he began bringing skiers from the road to his resort aboard a surplus World War II landing craft (shared with Squaw Valley's Wayne Poulsen) that could navigate the snow.
 Granlibakken continued to attract ski jumpers on the original jump, as well as downhill skiers, thanks to construction of a small jump, next to the wider slope, in 1952.